NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

 This tutorial will review how to import spatial points stored in `.csv` (Comma Separated Value) format into
 R as a spatial object - a `SpatialPointsDataFrame`.
-We will also reproject data imported in a shapefile format, and export a shapefile from an R spatial object and plot raster and vector data as layers in the same plot.
+We will also reproject data imported in a shapefile format, export a shapefile from an R spatial object, and plot raster and vector data as layers in the same plot.

 <div id="ds-objectives" markdown="1">